Political history: United States: The new political history

 Traditional political history focused on major leaders and had long played a dominant role beyond academic historians in the United States.
 These studies accounted for about 25% of the scholarly books and articles written by American historians before 1950, and about 33% into the 1960s, followed by diplomacy.
-The arrival in the 1960s and 1970s of a new interest in social history led to the emergence of the "new political history" which saw young scholars put much more emphasis on the voters' behavior and motivation, rather than just the politicians.
+The arrival in the 1960s and 1970s of a new interest in social history led to the emergence of the "new political history", which saw young scholars place much more emphasis on voters' behavior and motivations than on politicians.
 It relied heavily on quantitative methods to integrate social themes, especially regarding ethnicity and religion.
 The new social science approach was a harbinger of the fading away of interest in Great Men.
 The eclipse of traditional political approaches during the 1970s was a major shock, though diplomatic history fell even further.
 It was upstaged by social history, with a race/class/gender model.
 The number of political articles submitted to the Journal of American History fell by half from 33% to 15%.
-Patterson argued that contemporary events, especially the Vietnam War and Watergate, alienated younger scholars away from the study of politicians and their deeds.
+Patterson argued that contemporary events, especially the Vietnam War and Watergate, alienated younger scholars from the study of politicians and their deeds.
 Political history never disappeared, but it never recovered its dominance among scholars, despite its sustained high popularity among the reading public.
 Some political historians made fun of their own predicament, as when William Leuchtenburg wrote, "the status of the political historians within the profession has sunk to somewhere between that of a faith healer and a chiropractor.
 Political historians were all right in a way, but you might not want to bring one home to meet the family."
 Others were more analytical, as when Hugh Davis Graham observed:

 The ranks of traditional political historians are depleted, their assumptions and methods discredited, along with the Great White Man whose careers they chronicled.

 Britain

 Readman (2009) discusses the historiography of British political history in the 20th century.
-He describes how British political scholarship mostly ignored 20th century history due to temporal proximity to the recent past, the unavailability of primary sources, and the potential for bias.
-The article explores how transitions in scholarship have allowed for greater interest in 20th century history among scholars, which include less reliance on archival sources, methodological changes in historiography, and the flourishing of new forms of history such as oral history.
+He describes how British political scholarship largely ignored 20th-century history due to its temporal proximity to the recent past, the unavailability of primary sources, and the potential for bias.
+The article explores how transitions in scholarship have led to greater interest in 20th-century history among scholars, including less reliance on archival sources, methodological changes in historiography, and the flourishing of new forms of history, such as oral history.

 Germany

 In the course of the 1960s, however, some German historians (notably Hans-Ulrich Wehler and his cohort) began to rebel against this idea, instead suggesting a "Primacy of Domestic Politics" (Primat der Innenpolitik), in which the insecurities of (in this case German) domestic policy drove the creation of foreign policy.
-This led to a considerable body of work interpreting the domestic policies of various states and the ways this influenced their conduct of foreign policy.
+This led to a considerable body of work interpreting the domestic policies of various states and how these influenced their conduct of foreign policy.